libp2p/specs/pubsub/README.md

 ## The Topic Descriptor

-The topic descriptor message is used to define various options and parameters of a topic.
+The topic descriptor message is not used in current implementations, but may be used in future to define various options and parameters of a topic.
 It currently specifies the topic's human readable name, its authentication options, and its encryption options.